wasm-tool/rollup-plugin-rust/README.md

         //
         // If you use the nightly toolchain, this will reduce the file size even more.
         rustc: true,

+        // These options default to false in watch mode.
+        strip: {
+            // Removes location information, resulting in lower file size but worse stace traces.
+            // Currently this only works on nightly.
+            location: true,

+            // Removes debug formatting from strings, such as `format!("{:?}", ...)`
+            // Currently this only works on nightly.
+            formatDebug: true,
+        },
     },

     // Which files it should watch in watch mode.
 This is relative to the Cargo.toml file.